Bhuvijain230/PySnake-A-Python-powered-Snake-Game/README.md

 # PySnake-A-Python-powered-Snake-Game
  Features:

-1)Simple and intuitive gameplay.
+1) Simple and intuitive gameplay.
-2)Responsive controls: up, down, left, right.
+2) Responsive controls: up, down, left, right.
-3)Growing snake length with each apple consumed.
+3) Growing snake length with each apple consumed.
-4)Increasing difficulty with higher speeds.
+4) Increasing difficulty with higher speeds.
-5)Scoreboard to track and challenge your best scores.
+5) Scoreboard to track and challenge your best scores.

 How to Play: